-Defense Advanced Research Projects Agency (DARPA)

-Washington, DC USA
+Advanced Research Projects Agency (ARPA) Washington, DC USA

-Contractors
+Contractors.
 The MAFET program has not been identified as being under any particular contractor.
 However, as MAFET is a direct descendent of the MIMIC program it is possible that one or more of the former MIMIC team leaders is currently working on MAFET.
-Team leaders for MIMIC were as follows:
+These team leaders were as follows: